An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Background

 \subsection{Channel capacity}

 Channel capacity is the maximum mutual information that the receptor channel can transmit between the input ligand concentration and the output (activity).
-Mutual information $I(C;S)$ quantifies the average amount of information obtained about the input $c$ by observing the output $s\in\{I,A\}$.
-For each $c$, the conditional law is given by Eq.~\ref{MWC}: $p(s{=}1\mid c)=p_{\mathrm{active}}(c)$ and $p(s{=}0\mid c)=1-p_{\mathrm{active}}(c)$.
-Let $p(c)$ be an arbitrary input distribution over concentrations and define the output marginal $p(s)=\int p(c)\,p(s\mid c)\,dc$.
-The mutual information in bits is given as
+Mutual information $I(C;S)$ quantifies the average amount of information obtained about the input $c$ by observing the output $s\in\{0,1\}$, where $s=0$ denotes inactive and $s=1$ denotes active.
+For each $c$, the conditional distribution is given by Eq.~\ref{MWC}: $p(s{=}1\mid c)=p(c)$ and $p(s{=}0\mid c)=1-p(c)$.
+Let $p_{\mathrm{in}}(c)$ be an arbitrary input distribution over concentrations and define the output marginal $p(s)=\int p_{\mathrm{in}}(c)\,p(s \mid c)\,dc$.
+The mutual information (in bits) is given as

-Since the channel has a binary output, $I(C;S)$ is between $0$ and $1$ bits. $I(C;S)=0$ bits indicates that $c$ and $s$ are independent, while $I[C;S]=1$ bit indicates that the output is deterministic.
+Since the channel has a binary output, $I(C;S)$ is between $0$ and $1$ bits. $I(C;S)=0$ bits indicates that $c$ and $s$ are independent, while $I(C;S)=1$ bit indicates that the output is deterministic.
 Noise in the sensor or environment decreases mutual information.
 Channel capacity is the maximum mutual information obtained by choosing the most informative input distribution.
 Mathematically, it is the supremum over input distributions, given as

-Biologically, one must argue that the sensor changes its input concentration via movement so as to saturate its information processing capabilities.
+Biologically, one must argue that the sensor changes its input concentration via movement in order to saturate its information processing capabilities.